mobiletoly/ktor-hexagonal-multimodule/README.md

 ###### What should be in Core
 - Service code to provide business logic functionality.
 - Business data models
-- Definitions of output ports
+- Declaration of output ports
-- Definitions of input ports (a.k.a. use cases).
+- Declaration of input ports (a.k.a. use cases).

 ###### What should not be in Core
 - Frameworks (less are better)
-- Database, network clients (no SQL Exposed calls, no Kafka calls, no SQS call etc)
+- Database, network clients (no Exposed SQL calls, no HTTP calls, etc)
 - No transport logic (e.g. no JSON parsing, no JSON annotations etc).
-It might be tempting to use JSON objects received from web service controllers, but don't do this, use core models to describe your business logic.
+It might be tempting to use JSON objects received from web service controllers, but don't do this, use core models to describe your business logic and provide mappings between JSON objects received from REST controllers and domain business models.
 It will require extra work and some extra effort to write data structures that might look very similar, but when you decide to change your JSON payload and your business logic will remain the same - it will pay off.

 ###### What is ports

-- Ports is a bridge between Adapters and Core modules.
+- Ports are the bridges between Adapters and Core modules.
 Core declare interfaces it requires from Adapters and put them in `outport` package.
 Then Adapters provides implementations (injected via Dependency Injection, we use Koin framework in our application) for these port interfaces.
 These ports are called **output ports** and adapters implementing output ports are called **secondary adapters** (also known as **driven adapters**).
-- Secondary adapters should never call business logic directly, it can only return data (models, exceptions etc) in response for core logic calls.
+Secondary adapters should never call business logic directly, it can only return data (models, exceptions etc) in response for core business logic calls.

 There is a concept called **primary adapters** (also known as **driver adapters**).
 In our code we have only one primary adapter called `primary-web`.
-Unlike secondary adapters, that can only respond to core logic calls, primary adapters are the ones that initiate calls to core logic via **input ports**.
-In our code we call input ports - **use cases**.
+Unlike secondary adapters that can only respond to core logic calls, primary adapters are the ones that initiate calls to core logic via **input ports**.
+In our code we name input ports as **use cases**.
 Core logic code is responsible to provide service classes that implement use case interfaces.
 In our code our primary adapter is ktor application that provides REST handlers.
-REST handler calls use case interface that is implemented in Core module and Core module might decide to call secondary adapter via output port to perform framework-specific operation, for example to add data into database.
+REST handler invokes use case interface implemented in Core module and Core module might decide to call secondary adapter via output port to perform framework-specific operation, for example to add data into database.